odellus/odellus.github.io/journal/2025/Jun/jun15.md

 ## The Big Picture

 I already live in the power-user endgame—VS Code, GitHub Pages, and an AI co-pilot wired straight into my editor.
-Spinning up a static site or a LaTeX-heavy blog post is *possible* today; the real pain is in the dozen tiny steps that sit between inspiration and a shareable link.
+Spinning up a static site or a $\LaTeX$-heavy blog post is *possible* today; the real pain is in the dozen tiny steps that sit between inspiration and a shareable link.
 Those paper-cuts don't just slow me down—they keep everyone else from even trying.

 So the goal isn't to invent new powers, it's to *compress* the ones we have into a single, low-friction loop that anyone who can type Markdown can ride.

 1. **Capture → Journal extension.**  Works right inside whatever editor you love.
 Jot an idea, tag it, and it's instantly part of the knowledge graph—no copy-pasting, no context switching.
 2. **Refine → *whtwnd* editor.**  One click promotes a note into a full-blown article lab.
-Live code blocks, MathJax/LaTeX rendering, and a design system that makes even dense proofs look readable.
+Live code blocks, $\LaTeX$ rendering, and a design system that makes even dense proofs look readable.
 3. **Publish → Zero-touch deploy.**  The build spins up locally, ships through a DO jump-box, and lands in GitHub Pages (or your own server) without you touching a terminal.
 Good-looking, citation-ready pages, every time.

 If we can make *that* cycle feel as effortless as pressing ⌘-S, then the subject matter—robotics tutorials, category-theory deep dives, garden-variety blog posts—becomes almost incidental.
 And when the tooling handles my edge-case chaos, chances are it will feel like magic for everyone else.

+# Okay one bad thing

+Now I feel like I have to make every damn post all sparkly and sexy and cool like I give a single solitary fuck.
+Yeah that's a definite reason to work hard to get whtwnd up and running.
+You can have posts that aren't visible to the public, though I don't know if that means people can't go see if they're on your PDS lol.

+So I am going to use the designs for the base but I think I'm going to modify both the bottom part of the camera post but also the top.
+Try to get them pointing at the same basic work area for a nice degree of separation and difference in POV.
+I'm going to turn them like 30 degrees inward even though that might not be enough.
+It will create more overlapping field of vision in the cameras than having them both stare straight down.

+They just seem like a collision obstacle right now, so I'm going to kick them out by extending the STL file somehow.
+I wish people shared the actual parametric models instead of just the STL meshes.
+Oh well.
+I can probably reinvent the part I need just looking at it, which I've already started doing.

+---

+# Multiple posts in a day, or one big ass journal entry?

+I don't know!
+Certainly seems like I'm doing on big post-a-day, but they can be themed of course.
+Posts can and definitely should be longer thought out and revisited.

+I've got the framework for writing my book on robotics now.
+I need to do that.